ostracize/psadmin-wiki/development/custom_change_packages.md

----
-title: Working with a Custom Change Package
+# Working with a Custom Change Package
-layout: en
-permalink: /posts/development/custom_change_package/
----

 Author: Andy Dorfman